Cluster categories and rational curves: Ginzburg algebras

 \begin{remark} Theorem 11.2.1 of \cite{VdB08}, can be viewed as a Darboux-Weinstein theorem in noncommutative formal symplectic geometry.
-We refer to Appendix of \cite{KV09} for an introduction.
-Working on $\Ext_\Ga^*(l,l)$, the cyclic $A_\infty$-structure can be interpreted as a symplectic structure.
+On $\Ext_\Ga^*(l,l)$, the cyclic $A_\infty$-structure can be interpreted as a symplectic structure.
 The symplectic structure restricts to the truncation $\Ext_\Ga^1(l,l)\op \Ext_\Ga^2(l,l)$ so that $\Ext_\Ga^1(l,l)$ is a (graded) Lagrangian.
 Then Theorem 11.2.1 of \cite{VdB08} says that there exists a coordinate on $\Ext_\Ga^1(l,l)$ under which the symplectic form can be normalized so that it has constant coefficients, which is in particular exact.
 The differential $d$ of $\Ga$ can be interpreted as a homological vector field of degree 1.
-Then the contraction of the normalized symplectic form by $d$ is the exterior derivation of a potential (hamiltonian) $w$ of degree 0.
+Then the contraction of the normalized symplectic form by $d$ is the exterior derivation of a potential $w$ of degree 0.
 Note that a different choice of Darboux coordinates can only differ by a change of variables on $\Ext^1_\Ga(l,l)$, which leads to the above proposition. \end{remark}

 \begin{corollary} Let $(\hY,\hf,R)$ be a 3-dimensional formal flopping contraction with reduced exceptional fiber $\Ex(f)=\bigcup_{i=1}^t C_i$, and let $A=\End_R(\bigoplus_{i=1}^t N_i\op R)$ be the NCCR associated to it.
 Fix a 3CY structure $\eta$ on $\hY$, and therefore on $A$.
 Denote the CY tilted algebra of $\cC(Y,\{C_i\}_{i=1}^t,\eta)\simeq \cC(R,\{ N_i\}_{i=1}^t,\eta)$ by $\Lm$.
 Then there exists a canonical class, defined up to right equivalence, on $\HoH_0(\Lm)=\Lm/[\Lm,\Lm]^c$ represented by a potential. \end{corollary}